-When we launched CHIP 10 years ago, people asked us, “Why are you focused on how philanthropy could create greater social impact?”
-Much has changed in a decade.
+When we launched CHIP, people asked us, “Why are you focused on how philanthropy could create greater social impact?”
 Today, we’re asked “How can we all achieve greater social impact?”
 The opportunities in this guide are one way to start and represent just a sampling of what’s available on our website.
 On behalf of our team, we hope this guide helps you translate your generosity and good intentions into high impact.

 Founding Executive Director

 Nonprofits Making a Difference